lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-10-Nonstandard_Analysis.md

 I live in hope that somebody will decide to give it a try, if only out of curiosity.
 [Bair et al. claim](https://rdcu.be/cSXiN) that infinitesimals, on their current rigorous basis, are still the best framework for understanding Euler's work.

+*Corrected 24-12-2022 in response to comments by Pedro Sánchez Terraf.*